UedaTakeyuki/x-session/README.md

 - X11 is running on both an RPi and (Mac or other Hosts)
   - RPi: By default X11 is running except for ***Waylang*** is selected.
   - Mac: X11 available with [XQuartz](https://www.xquartz.org/)
-  - Windows: Sorry I'm not familiar with Windows because I don't use Windows after Windows 7.
-At Windows 7, X11 was able to run with Cygnus but I'm not sure about recent Windows.
+  - Windows: Sorry I'm not familiar with Windows because I don't use Windows after Windows 7 due to my anger at the continuous meaningless changes.
+In my memory about
+ Windows 7, the X11 was available with Cygnus but I'm not sure about recent Windows.
   - Linux: By default X11 is running except for ***Waylang*** is selected.

 ## History